Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Future Quest Grant Application.md

 #### Capital needs
 How much capital do you need right now?
-- $50k enables a pretotype before raising seed money to scale.
+- $35k

 #### Talent needs (roles)
 What open roles are you looking to fill right now?
-- None due to bootstrapping budget.
+- Open to opportunities

 #### Talent needs (gigs)
 What open gigs (bounties, projects, etc.) are you looking to fill right now?